 Governor Harry W. Nice Memorial/Senator Thomas “Mac” Middleton Bridge

-In Historic Ceremony, Governor Hogan Dedicates New Potomac River Crossing
+In Historic Dedication Ceremony of New Potomac River Crossing

 Maryland Delivers New Nice-Middleton Bridge On Budget and Three Months Ahead of Schedule, Replacing 82-Year Old Span

 Opened on October 12, 2022, this 1.7-mile, four-lane bridge is located on US 301 and spans the Potomac River from Newburg, Md., to Dahlgren, Va.

 The Maryland Transportation Authority (MDTA) replaced the existing Nice/Middleton Bridge with a new bridge that provides customers with: